SnowyField1906/Flow-wallet/README.md

 | BLS_BLS12_381 | 3 |

 > **Note**: New Cadence `enum` type has raw data starting from `0` instead of `1`. \
-> Thus, it would be increased/decreased by 1 in code's logic to avoid mismatching for `Wallet.PubKey`.
+> Thus, it would be increased/decreased by 1 in code's logic to avoid mismatching for `Factory.PubKey`.
 - `hashAlgorithm`: Hash algorithm for `AccountKey` as raw data

 | Algorithm | Raw data |